Two of my favorite brand of running shoes over the years has been Brooks and ASICS.

 We’ve gone overboard if you want more on recycling athletic shoes.

 ASICS, or Ashikkusu, is a Japanese company that manufactures high-end athletic footwear and sports equipment.

 The company was founded in 1949 by Kihachiro Onitsuka, who started manufacturing basketball shoes in his hometown.
-Later on, he gained recognition for the Mexico 66 design, an athletic trainer with crossed stripes which is still on the market today.
+Later on, he gained recognition for the Mexico 66 design, an athletic trainer with crossed stripes that is still on the market today.

 In 1986, ASICS changed the athletic footwear game.
 They developed an aGEL material, footwear technology that absorbs the shock placed on the user’s foot through movement.

 Not a unique idea in itself as other manufacturers adopted similar patented technologies but ASICS was early and it gelled with the fitness community.

 The placement of the Gel reduces the load at the point of heel strike and enhances the transition to the front of the foot.

 This discovery still dominates the trainers market today and is considered to be one of the most significant developments for runners.